 Metals

 DOH has collected daily samples of airborne particles and tested them for harmful substances.
 This sampling began on January 15, 2024, before debris removal activities started.
-The samples are being collected at the Lahaina Intermediate School, the Lahaina Boys & Girls Club, the Leialii Hawaiian Homelands, and one of the Lahaina wastewater pump stations.
+The samples are being collected at the Lahaina Intermediate School, the Lahaina Boys & Girls Club, the Leialii Hawaiian Homelands, one of the Lahaina wastewater pump stations, the Opukea Townhomes, Lahaina Skate Park, and the Lahaina Recreation Center.
 The samples are tested for 16 metals—including the metals that were found at high levels in the ash.

-The following paragraphs describe air sampling results for the five metals that DOH previously reported as being at elevated levels in Lahaina ash.
-You can also view a table that summarizes the air sampling results for all 16 metals.
+The section below describes air sampling results for the five metals that DOH previously reported as being at elevated levels in Lahaina ash.

 Antimony, arsenic, cobalt, copper, and lead are harmful substances that occur naturally in rock and soils in Hawaii and elsewhere.
 These substances are also found in a wide range of consumer products and structural materials.
 After the wildfires burned in Lahaina, these harmful substances were detected in the ash.
 At high levels of exposure over long time frames, breathing in these substances can cause a range of non-cancer health effects.
 For some of these substances, like arsenic, longer term exposure at high levels can cause cancer.

-Even though the ash in Lahaina contains these five metals, and these same metals have been found in the air, hundreds of air samples collected since the wildfires show that the amounts of these metals in the air are extremely low and not harmful to health.
+Even though the ash in Lahaina contains these five metals, and these same metals have been found in the air, more than 1,000 air samples collected since the wildfires show that the amounts of these metals in the air are extremely low and not harmful to people’s health.
 USACE has sampled air at its worksites in and near Lahaina, and their measurements are all below occupational exposure limits.

 Continue to protect yourself from harmful substances in ash.
 If you are near a location where there is visible dust or if the ash will be disturbed, you can limit the amount of metals you might breathe in by either temporarily leaving the area or by wearing a snug-fitting dust mask or N95 mask—look for the words “NIOSH Approved” printed on the mask.
 Read more about how to protect yourself in DOH’s Maui Wildfires Air Quality Guide for Particle Pollution fact sheet.